-2. Receive pre-placement counseling.
-Even if you don’t think you need it, getting counseling is one of the most important parts of the adoption process.
+2. Receive pre-placement counselling.
+Even if you don’t think you need it, getting counselling is one of the most important parts of the adoption process.
 And remember, it doesn’t cost you a penny, whether or not you decide to parent your baby.

 3. Fill out your medical and family history.
 This will help your child’s adoptive family learn about you.
 And it could be useful in dealing with any predisposed medical conditions your child may have in the years to come.